heathermiller/dist-prog-book/chapter/4/dist-langs.md

 * Efficiency (Latency)
 * Scallability

-For the above points cite "A Note on Distributed Computing"
+For the above points cite "A Note on Distributed Computing," "Fallacies of Distributed Computing Explained"

 Languages and systems designed for distribution aim to abstract these problems from the application developer.